 Accounts receivable primarily represent amounts due from a concession contract and is based on amounts that reflect the consideration to which the Houston Zoo expects to be entitled to in exchange for performance obligations already satisfied.
 The Houston Zoo assesses collectability of concessionaires at contract inception and does not require collateral or provide financing.
-An allowance for accounts receivable is established when changed circumstances indicate that the balance may no longer be collected in full.
-The Houston Zoo believes that all accounts receivable at December 31, 2022 will be fully collected.
-Accordingly, no allowance for doubtful accounts has been provided.
+The Houston Zoo estimates expected credit losses based on historical collection experience adjusted for management's expectations about current and future economic conditions, which indicate that there are no expected credit losses at December 31, 2023 or 2022.

 Contributions receivable that are expected to be collected within one year are reported at net realizable value.
 Amounts expected to be collected in future years are discounted to estimate the present value of future cash flows.
 Discounts are computed using risk-free interest rates applicable to the years in which the promises are received.
 Amortization of discounts is included in contribution revenue.
 An allowance for uncollectible contributions receivable is provided when it is believed balances may not be collected in full.
 The amount of loss on contributions recognized each period and the resulting adequacy of the allowance at the end of each period are determined using a combination of historical loss experience and individual account-by-account analysis of receivable balances.
-At December 31, 2022, management has determined that an allowance for uncollectible contributions receivable is not necessary.
+At December 31, 2023, management has determined that an allowance for uncollectible contributions receivable is not necessary.